memberful/memberful-wp/readme.txt

 == Installation ==

-1. Install Memberful WP either via the WordPress.org plugin directory, or visit.
-Plugins => Add New => Upload in your WordPress dashboard.
+1. Install Memberful WP via the WordPress.org plugin directory, or download the file and visit Plugins => Add New => Upload from your WordPress dashboard.
 2. Activate the WordPress service from your Memberful account.
 3. From the plugin screen in your WordPress dashboard paste in your registration key and click the "Connect to Memberful" button.